wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 </RelativeLayout>
 ```

-Now we can get the textview element in our code by calling `findViewById` on
+We can get the textview element in our code by calling `findViewById` on
 our main activity.

 Now that we can access our textview, it's time to create the test.
 Add a new